The First World War was imperialistic war. Discuss.

 3. The Pan-German League (1895).

-This nationalist movement accelerated the expansion of German territory into Denmark, Luxembourg, Switzerland, Poland, and other regions.
-Such ambitions clashed with neighboring powers and intensified geopolitical rivalries in Europe.
+This nationalist movement accelerated the expansion of German territory into Denmark, Luxembourg, Switzerland and Poland.

-4. Dissatisfaction with Colonial Territories
+4. Dissatisfaction with Colonial Territories.

 Major powers were dissatisfied with their colonial holdings and desired more.
 For example: